 Figure 1 Modeled a) first and b) second axis of principal components analysis of activity parameters for all stages (e.g. adult, immature and juvenile) of Amsterdam albatrosses according to time elapsed (e.g. duration elapsed since departure from the colony expressed in month).
 Plain line corresponds to estimated smoother from the GAMM model.
 Dotted lines indicate 95% confidence interval.
 Boxplot represent raw data.
 The first axis correlated positively with time spent on water and negatively with dry bouts number and the second axis correlated positively with wet bouts duration and negatively with wet bouts number.

-Figure 2 Modeled a) first, b) second and c) third axis of principal components analysis of activity parameters for all stages (i.e. adult (plain black line), immature (dashed red line) and juvenile (dotted green line) of Amsterdam albatrosses according to time elapsed (e.g. duration elapsed since departure from the colony expressed in month).
+Figure 2 Modeled a) first, b) second and c) third axis of principal components analysis of activity parameters for all stages i.e. adult (plain black line), immature (dashed red line) and juvenile (dotted green line) in Amsterdam albatrosses according to time elapsed (e.g. duration elapsed since departure from the colony expressed in month).
 Plain line corresponds to estimated smoother from the GAMM model

 Figure 3 Modeled a) first and b) second axis of principal components analysis of activity parameters of juveniles of Amsterdam albatrosses according to time elapsed (e.g. duration elapsed since departure from the colony expressed in month).
 Plain line corresponds to estimated smoother from the GAMM model.
 Dotted lines indicate 95% confidence interval.
 Boxplot represent raw data.